 1. Limited Production

-We know that high quality is rarer.
-Every year Mahogany Wood’s demand is increasing.
-Due to this, there is a shortage of this wood.
-This is the reason that its price is also increasing day by day.
+We know that high quality is rare.
+The demand for mahogany wood is increasing every year.
+Due to this, sometimes there is a shortage of mahogany wood.
+This is the reason why its price is also increasing day by day.

 2. Large Color Difference